-Two decades into the 21st century, we understand the absolute necessity of daily sunscreen to fight against dark spots, loss of elasticity, fine lines, wrinkles, sagginess, and those unforgiving sunburns.
-Moreover, it’s our most formidable ally against skin cancer.
+Two decades into the 21st century, we understand the absolute necessity of daily sunscreen to fight against dark spots, loss of elasticity, fine lines, wrinkles, sagging, skin cancer, and unforgiving sunburns.

-Yes, we are talking about those harmful ingredients in sunscreens that can cause health concerns ranging from hormone disruption and cancer to DNA changes and allergies.
+Yes, we are talking about those harmful ingredients in sunscreens that can cause health concerns ranging from hormonal imbalance and cancer to DNA changes and endocrine disruption.

 They even show up in places like breast milk.
 Yikes!